nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 > <span style="color:Gray"> NOTE! </span> <br>
 >
 > * Constraint rationale: The character limit ensures that the tag is concise for easy referencing.
 Whitespaces are allowed to define more complex positions that the person may hold, such as "Volleyball captain".
+A whitespace cannot be the first character, such that " " cannot be a valid input.

 ### Room number